A Study in Pink: Plot

-Sherlock soon deduces the driver is an estranged father who was told three years earlier he was dying.
-The driver admits that he has a "sponsor" for his work, paying money for each murder for the driver's children.
-Holmes, having already noticed that the 'gun' is a novelty cigarette lighter, attempts to leave.
-However, the driver rechallenges him to choose a pill and see if he can solve the puzzle.
-Meanwhile, Watson has traced the GPS signal from the phone and followed the two men.
-He shoots the driver through a window in the adjacent building.
-Holmes tortures the cabbie to force him to say whether the pill taken was correct and who the sponsor is.
-He eventually reveals the name "Moriarty".
-The police arrive, and Holmes deduces the shooter is Watson but hides the truth from the police.
-Holmes and Watson leave the scene and run into the enigmatic man who claims to be Sherlock's arch-enemy earlier.
-He turns out to be Sherlock's elder brother, Mycroft, who works for the British government.
-Watson finally understands that Mycroft tried to bribe him out of genuine concern for Sherlock.
-Mycroft instructs his secretary to increase their surveillance status.
+Sherlock soon deduces that the driver is an estranged father who was told three years earlier he was dying.
+The driver admits that he has a "sponsor" for his "work", receiving money for his children for each murder.
+Sherlock, having noticed that the gun is a novelty cigarette lighter, attempts to leave.
+However, the driver re-challenges him to choose a pill and see if he can beat the cabbie at the game.
+Meanwhile, John has traced the GPS signal from the phone and followed the two men.
+He shoots the driver through a window in the adjacent building before Sherlock can swallow the pill he had chosen.
+Sherlock demands that the cabbie reveal whether he chose the safe pill and the name of his sponsor.
+The cabbie only yells out "Moriarty" before dying.
+The police arrive, and Sherlock deduces that the shooter is John, but hides the truth from the police.
+Sherlock and John leave the scene, encountering Sherlock's enigmatic "arch-enemy", who is revealed to be Sherlock's elder brother, Mycroft, who works for the British government.
+John discovers that Mycroft tried to bribe him out of genuine concern for Sherlock.
+Mycroft instructs his assistant to increase their surveillance status.

 Allusions

 The episode is loosely based on A Study in Scarlet and contains allusions to other works by Arthur Conan Doyle.
 Moffat said of "A Study in Pink" and A Study in Scarlet: "there are many elements of the story, and the broad shape of it, but we mess around with it a lot".
 Tom Sutcliffe of The Independent points out, "Fans will recognise at once that the close-reading Sherlock applies to John's mobile phone is drawn from an almost identical analysis of a pocket watch [taken from The Sign of the Four].
 More slyly oblique is the conversion of the lost ring that Holmes uses to lure the killer in A Study in Scarlet into a lost 'ring', a mobile phone that can be used to contact the killer directly."
 The episode also uses an identical clue to the original story, but gives it a different meaning: both stories feature "Rache" written at the scene of the crime.
 In the original story, Holmes dismisses a suggestion that the victim was trying to write "Rachel", instead pointing out that "Rache" is German for "revenge".
-In this version Holmes's interpretation is reversed: he scoffs at the "revenge" explanation and suggests the victim was trying to write "Rachel".
+In this version, Holmes's interpretation is reversed: he scoffs at the "revenge" explanation and suggests the victim was trying to write "Rachel".
 The "three-patch problem" that Holmes describes is similar to the term "three-pipe problem" he uses in "The Red-Headed League".

-The mention by Mrs. Hudson of "Mrs. Turner who lives next door" is a reference to a point in "A Scandal in Bohemia", where Holmes' landlady is once named as Mrs. Turner, instead of as Mrs. Hudson.